-- 2002.01 Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit. - 2002.02 In granting a special exception, the Board of Adjustment must find that the secondary unit is developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single family residence. - 2002.03 Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot. - An ADU is not permitted in any principal dwelling in which the owner of record of the principal dwelling does not personally reside. - 2002.05 There shall be no alterations, enlargements, or extensions of the existing structure which alter its character or appearance as a single-family residence (or other detached accessory structure, when applicable). - 2002.06 Any necessary additional entrances or exits shall be located to the side or rear of the building whenever possible. - An accessory dwelling unit shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size. - 2002.08 Attached accessory dwelling units shall be designed to allow for re-incorporation into the principal dwelling unit. - 2002.09 At least one (1) common interior access between the principal dwelling structure and the accessory dwelling unit shall be maintained.
-A second means of egress from the accessory dwelling unit shall be provided for in accordance with the provisions of Section 2002.03. - 2002.10 Detached accessory dwelling units are only allowable when located on a lot that has twice the minimum required lot size.
-A detached accessory dwelling unit cannot be converted to a principal dwelling unit. - The gross living area of an accessory dwelling unit shall not be less than 350 square feet or not greater than 1,000 square feet. - 2002.12 The above grade gross living area of the principal dwelling shall not be reduced to less than 1200 square feet. - Attached accessory dwelling units shall occupy no more than 40% of the total heated above grade floor area of the principal dwelling.
+The Zoning Board of Adjustment shall grant such a special exception upon a finding that the applicant has demonstrated the following:

-- 2002.14 A building permit for an accessory dwelling unit must be approved and issued prior to the construction of an accessory dwelling unit.
-An accessory dwelling unit shall have an interconnected fire alarm system. - 2002.15 The Emergency Management Director shall determine the house number for the accessory dwelling unit at the time of building permit application. - 2002.16 Adequate off street parking shall be provided to serve the combined needs of the principal dwelling unit and the accessory dwelling unit. - Adequate provisions must exist or be made for ingress, egress and turning of vehicles within the site. - 2002.18 The existing, replacement or proposed septic system must be certified by a licensed septic designer or engineer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485-A:38 and the Town of Brookline septic regulations.
+- 2002.01 Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit. - 2002.02 In granting a special exception, the Board of Adjustment must find that the secondary unit is developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single family residence. - 2002.03 Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot. - Any necessary additional entrances or exits shall be located to the side or rear of the building whenever possible. - 2002.09 Attached or detached accessory dwelling units shall have two (2) means of egress, other than a window, shown on a plan that shall be submitted and approved by the Fire Department and the Building Inspector prior to filing an application for special exception with the Zoning Board of Adjustment. - The gross living area of an accessory dwelling unit shall not be less than 350 square feet or not greater than 1,000 square feet. - The above grade gross living area of the principal dwelling shall not be reduced to less than 1200 square feet. - A building permit for an accessory dwelling unit must be approved and issued prior to the construction.
+An attached accessory dwelling unit shall have an interconnected fire alarm system. - 2002.15 The Emergency Management Director shall determine the house number for the accessory dwelling unit at the time of building permit application. - 2002.17 The driveway shall be designed to appear as a driveway of a single family residence, and no new curb cut from the street shall be constructed.
+Adequate off-street parking shall be provided to support the vehicles of the primary and accessory units. - 2002.18 The existing, replacement or proposed septic system must be certified by a licensed septic designer or engineer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485-A:38 and the Town of Brookline septic regulations.

-2003.00 Accessory Dwelling Unit Certificate of Occupancy
+2003.00 Change of Ownership

-If a property containing an approved accessory dwelling unit is conveyed and the new owner wishes to maintain the accessory unit, the new owner shall apply for a certificate of occupancy for the dwelling unit.
-The purpose of this section is to ensure that one of the two dwelling units is owner occupied.
+If a property containing an approved accessory dwelling unit is conveyed and the new owner wishes to maintain the accessory unit, the new owner shall comply with Section 2001.00, purpose.